pnp/blog/content/post/run-reports-on-your-tenant-using-the-cli-for-microsoft-and-azure.md

 [CLI for Microsoft 365
 docs](https://pnp.github.io/cli-microsoft365/user-guide/using-own-identity/#configure-api-permissions)
 explain in details what the steps are required.
-For our reporting scenario\'s we need support to query the Graph and SharePoint.
+For our reporting scenario's we need support to query the Graph and SharePoint.
 You can use the CLI for Microsoft 365 to easily hand out the permissions you need with the following snippet: